-It’s hard to believe that this series has gone on for over 20 years and is still going strong; the Sniper movies began with Tom Berenger as Master Gunnery Sergeant Thomas Beckett, a gruff military sniper who is a grizzled loner that likes to do things his way.
+It’s hard to believe that this series has gone on for 27 years and is still going strong; the Sniper movies began with Tom Berenger as Master Gunnery Sergeant Thomas Beckett, a gruff military sniper who is a grizzled loner that likes to do things his way.

 Master Gunnery Sergeant Thomas Beckett (Tom Beregner) is a sniper stationed in Panama.
 Although skilled, he has lost several men under his command.
 Beckett is teamed up with a SWAT member named Miller (Billy Zane), who has not earned any confirmed kills, to eliminate a top Panamanian rebel leader.
 Tensions emerge between the two on how to conduct the mission, coupled with running into numerous challenges throughout.

 This is the movie that started off a surprising franchise that has lasted for literally decades and even after watching it again recently it was still pretty damn awesome.

 It oozes tension from start to finish and remains a thoroughly entertaining thriller.
 This is arguably Tom Berenger’s finest role as he is unbelievably cool as Thomas Beckett but he also makes the character feel authentic.
 Billy Zane is excellent as his rather arrogant new sidekick Richard Miller; both of them verbally spar with each other throughout the film which just adds to the over arching tension.